Veort/Exchange-Rates-for-Lokalise/README.md

 # Exchange Rates

 The program was created as part of the test task for Lokalise.
+A simple request to an exchange API by getting information on exchange rates for 2010-01-15(+input date) and putting the results to any Google Spreadsheet

 ## Installation